Amazon Web Services (AWS)

 The ARN for an existing IAM role for tasks to assume.
 This defines which AWS resources the dask workers can access directly.
 Useful if you need to read from S3 or a database without passing credentials around.

-Defaults to None (one will be created with S3 read permission only).
+(one will be created with S3 read permission only).- task_role_policies: List[str] (optional)

-Default None (no policies will be attached to the role)
+(no policies will be attached to the role)- cloudwatch_logs_group: str (optional)

 The name of an existing cloudwatch log group to place logs into.